Dynamic Systems Framework for Modeling COVID-19 with L\'evy Noise: Dynamics of the deterministic model

 Differentiating the equation (\ref{eqg1}) with respect to time, we have

 by substitution the values of $S_t$, $I_t$ and manipulating along the point $E_0$, we have

-Therefore, if $\psi_0>1$, then $\frac{d}{dt}(L(S_t,I_t))<0$, which implies that the DFE point of the system (\ref{determ}) is globally stable for $\psi_0>1$. \end{proof} \begin{remark} An interesting mathematical problem is the analysis of stability of $E_+$ , but here, our main focus on the case $\psi_0 < 1$ to find effective strategy to prevent the disease. \end{remark}
+Therefore, if $\psi_0>1$, then $\frac{d}{dt}(L(S_t,I_t))<0$, which implies that the DFE point of the system (\ref{determ}) is globally asymptotically stable for $\psi_0>1$. $\Box$ \end{proof} \begin{remark} An intriguing mathematical problem lies in the analysis of the stability of $E_+$.
+However, our primary emphasis is directed toward the case where $\psi_0 < 1$, with the overarching goal of devising an effective strategy for disease prevention.
+This specific scenario, where the initial reproduction number $\psi_0$ is less than one, holds significance as it indicates a potential for successful disease control and containment.
+Our exploration in this context is geared towards understanding the stability dynamics within the given parameters, offering valuable insights for the formulation of strategic interventions to curb the spread of the disease. \end{remark}

-\section{Formulation and description of stochastic Covid-19 model}
+\section{Formulation and description of stochastic COVID-19 model}